-In this scenario, RPA solutions can automatically find a slot that is convenient for everyone involved by analysing their calendars and send out an email to the candidate with the schedule information.
+In this scenario, RPA solutions can automatically find a slot that is convenient for everyone involved by analyzing their calendars and send out an email to the candidate with the schedule information.
 Scheduling of training sessions is yet another process that can be automated by RPA technology.
 RPA tools can analyse the work schedules of the recruits and trainers to automatically schedule training sessions at an appropriate time.

 Labour laws mediate the relationship between employees, employers and the government.
 Companies need to make sure that they comply with these regulations.
 However, they are subject to change and many HR managers struggle to stay updated on these changes.
 RPA solutions can automatically sift through various websites and send notifications when there has been a change in compliance requirements.